aurorab17/Readings/README.md

 ## Readings
-Articles that I've read or am currently reading along with notes that I've written
+Articles that I've read or am currently reading (plus some notes on each)